 Proprioception refers to our body’s ability to sense movement within joints, and to locate joint position, enabling us to know where our limbs are in space (without having to look) at any given moment.
 This subconscious process is made up of receptor nerves within the muscles,and joints.
 The receptors sense tension and stretch and send this information to the brain where it is processed.
 The brain then responds by signalling to muscles to contract or relax in order to produce the desired movement.

 In day to day life, we go through thousands of complicated movements requiring precise coordination.
 Just think of how we put the keys in the ignition of our cars without looking, reach for the gear stick whilst looking at the road, or land a foot off a pavement without breaking stride.
 This coordinated movement is a result of a normal functioning proprioceptive system.
 The proprioceptive process can be interrupted, however, particularly post injury.
 Once a joint has been damaged, there will be a decrease in the proprioceptive response, which means the information that is usually sent to the brain is impaired.
-This can leave us prone to re-injury as the body’s ability to correct its position in space is inhibited.
+This can leave us prone to re-injury as the body’s ability to correct its position in space is inhibited, and potentially land us at an injury law firm like http://www.braininjurylawyersorangecounty.com/.
 We can train proprioceptive ability through specific exercises and movements, decreasing the chances of re-injury.
 These movements should be started as soon as possible post injury, and should ideally form part of your training schedule even when not injured.